catchorg/Catch2/docs/contributing.md

 ### New source file template

 If you are adding new source file, there is a template you should use.
-Specifically, every source file should start with the license header:
+Specifically, every source file should start with the licence header:
 ```cpp

     //              Copyright Catch2 Authors